wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 We dont think CAPTCHA should be hard to users,captcha should be hard to machines!

-= Help Keep SweetCaptcha Plugin Free =
+= Help Keep Sweet Captcha Plugin Free =

 If you find this plugin useful to you, please consider [__making a small donation__](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=KJ9FG7STBXQ76) to help contribute to our time invested and to further development.
 Thanks for your kind support!